ChicoQuemador1/HanaBudget/README.md

 ***

-## 🌟 Meet the HanaBudget Crew 🌟
+## 🌟 The HanaBudget Crew

 - [Alexis Cruz-Aboytes](https://github.com/ChicoQuemador1)
 - [Mark Denina](https://github.com/mdenina1)

-## 🔒 Licensing Information 🔒
+## 🔒 Licensing

 This project is licensed under the [MIT License](LICENSE).
 But please give us credit if you use our work. 😄

 ---

-*Stay tuned as we continue to enhance HanaBudget with more updates and features!* 💸 📈
+*Stay tuned as we continue to enhance HanaBudget with more updates !* 💸 📈